Hog-CERN/Hog/docs/02-Maintainer-Manual/03-Virtual-Machines.md

 ### Create an CERN Openstack Virtual Machine

-OpenStack is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter, all managed and provisioned through APIs with common authentication mechanisms.
+OpenStack is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a data-centre, all managed and provisioned through APIs with common authentication mechanisms.
 Openstack provides you with a [dashboard](https://openstack.cern.ch/project/) from which you can manage VM instances More information on Openstack can be found in the [Openstack Dashboard Documentation](https://docs.openstack.org/horizon/train/user/).